Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 As we've seen before, the 802.11 standard allows for rate adaptation.

-802.11 further provides power-management capabilities:
+802.11 further provides **power-management** capabilities:
 A node is able to explicitly alternate between sleep and wake states.
 A node indicates to the access point that it will be going to sleep.
-A timer in the node is then set to wake up the node just before the AP is scheduled to send its beacon frame Since the AP knows from the set power-transmission bit that the node is going to sleep, the AP knows that it should not send any frames to that node, and will buffer any frames destined for the sleeping host for later transmission.
+A timer in the node is then set to wake up the node just before the AP is scheduled to send its beacon frame.
+Since the AP knows from the set power-transmission bit that the node is going to sleep, the AP knows that it should not send any frames to that node, and will buffer any frames destined for the sleeping host for later transmission.
 A node will wake up just before the AP sends a beacon frame, and quickly enter the fully active state.
 The beacon frames sent out by the AP contain a list of nodes whose frames have been buffered at the AP.
 If there are no buffered frames for the node, it can go back to sleep.